UMAprotocol/UMIPs/UMIPs/umip-157.md

   - The rateModel struct is only valid if it contains all of the following parameters: `UBar`, `R0`, `R1`, and `R2`.
 - "routeRateModel"
   - Similar to `rateModel`, this is a dictionary of `originChain-destinationChain` keys mapped to rate models that take precedence over the `rateModel` for a token on that specific deposit route.
 The route rate models should follow the same `UBar`, `R0`, `R1`, `R2` format as the default `rateModel`
+- "UBAFeeModel"
+  - This is a JSON struct of parameters keyed to a specific `chain` and `token` that defines a fee curve for that token given an input `balance`.
+This model is described in more detail [here](#TODO) and it generally returns a fee % to charge for an input deposit or refund amount given (i) the current "running balance" for the chain and token and (ii) the target "running balance".
+  - The intuition is that the fee is positive for deposited amounts when `currentRunningBalance + depositAmount < targetRunningBalance` and positive for refunded amounts when `currentRunningBalance - refundAmount > targetRunningBalance`, and vice versa.
+So, deposits and refunds are rewarded when they push running balances held on SpokePools towards their targets and penalized when they do the opposite.
+Deposits can only add to a running balance and refunds can only subtract.
 - "spokeTargetBalances"
   - This is contains a JSON mapping from chainId to JSON structs.
   - Each struct contains two sub-fields, "target" and "threshold".